 Dr Kate Adcock, Director of Research and Innovation

 Kate joined us in June 2018 from her role as Head of Neuroscience and Mental Health with the Medical Research Council.
 She’s also worked in a senior role with the Wellcome Trust.
 Kate has a PhD in Neuroscience from the University of Cambridge, after gaining her first degree at Imperial College London.
 She then worked as a post-doctoral assistant at the University of Basel and in the Department of Diagnostic Imaging at the University Children’s Hospital in Zurich before joining the Wellcome Trust in 2005.

-Rob Burley, Director of Care, Communications and Support
+Rob Burley, Director of Care, Campaigns and Support

 Rob joined us in 2018, and has spent 18 years in the charity sector, with a strong focus on health and disability.
 Before joining MDUK, he had senior roles at Alzheimer’s Society and RNID.
 He started his career at Breakthrough Breast Cancer, where he completed the NCVO’s Certificate in Campaigning.
 Between 2015 and 2019, he served as a trustee of Charityworks, the UK non-profit sector’s graduate programme, and is a Clore Social Leadership Fellow.
-Rob leads our support services, policy work and marketing and communications activity, as well as MDUK’s involvement as co-chair of the Changing Places toilets consortium.
+Rob leads our support services, policy work, as well as MDUK’s involvement as co-chair of the Changing Places toilets consortium.